apollographql/apollo-client/docs/source/recipes/static-typing.md

 <h2 id="typing-components">Typing the Component APIs</h2>

-Using Apollo together with TypeScript couldn't be eaiser than using it with component API released in React Apollo 2.1:
+Using Apollo together with TypeScript couldn't be easier than using it with component API released in React Apollo 2.1:

 ```js
 interface Data {